Samagra-Development/docs/docs/Form Management Module.md

 */
 ```

-## FAQs
+## 3. FAQs

-**Q1 What version of ODK Collect we are using?**<br/>
+**3.1  What version of ODK Collect we are using?**

 We are using v1.26.1.

-**Q2 How can I upgrade the ODK Collect verion?**<br/>
+**3.2  How can I upgrade the ODK Collect verion?**

 Please check this [link.](https://github.com/getodk/collect/releases).
 Download the latest version.
 Check the changes made in the latest release.
 Override the changes made in the latest versions.

-**Q2 My app crashes, due to permission exceptions.
-What should I do?**<br/>
+**3.3  My app crashes, due to permission exceptions.
+What should I do?**

 Please note that, storage permissions though have been asked from user at the launch of app, but when launching the form view, you will have to provide, microphone/location permissions, if your forms contain questions containing media/geo-location.

 Please refer the table below.

 | Permission | Reason                                                                                                          |
 |------------|-----------------------------------------------------------------------------------------------------------------|